 When you get one-on-one voice over training from a professional voice acting coach, you also receive instant feedback on your performance, allowing you to recognize your areas of weakness.

-Professional voice acting coaches can really help you discover your full potential as a voice actor, because they have experience listening to all kinds of voice talents, and know how to properly guide you towards success.
+Professional voice acting coaches can help you discover your full potential as a voice actor, because they have experience listening to all kinds of voice talent, and know how to properly guide you toward success.

-Professional voice acting classes are not bound by studio walls, as they are also available to you remotely through forms such as live video (e.g. Skype) and tele-training.
+Professional voice acting classes are not bound by studio walls, as they are also available to you remotely through platforms such as Zoom or apps like Skype or FaceTime for video coaching and tele-training.
 This means that you can receive professional voice over training from anywhere around the world, even from the comfort of your own home.

 Here’s more on the different kinds of remote voice actor classes:

-A live video voice acting class can be in the form of an informative webinar, with questions and answers following each session.
-You can learn a lot about voice overs from a webinar, as the amount of information being transferred to you is usually very high.
+1. Live Voice Acting Webinars and Interactive Video Sessions: A live video voice acting class can be delivered through an informative webinar, with questions and answers following each session.
+You can learn a lot about voice overs from a webinar, as the amount of information being transferred to you is usually quite high.
 You also get the opportunity to clear your doubts during the question and answer portion that tends to happen at the end of the session.

 Another type of live video training session available to voice actors includes interactive sessions between an instructor and students.
 Such sessions revolve around inputs and feedback made by all participants.